hunchoash/Cpp_Cheat_Sheet/cheat_sheet.md

 ## Function Pointer

-function pointer is a pointer that points to a function instead like how a normal pointer points to a variable or an object. obviously duh! please reffer to [learncpp](https://learncpp.com/cpp-tutorial/78-function-pointers/) for greater details. cus i'm lazy af anf i aint type all of it.
+function pointer is a pointer that points to a function instead like how a normal pointer points to a variable or an object. obviously duh! please reffer to [learncpp](#https://learncpp.com/cpp-tutorial/78-function-pointers/) for greater details. cus i'm lazy af and i aint typin all of it.

 * when a function is called the execution jumps to the address of that function. cus like variables functions live at assigned address in memory.